-Bernard Collier (Chief Executive of Voluntary Action Westminser), Jackie Rosenberg (Chair of the Westminster Community Network) and Shirley Springer (Vice-Chair of the Westminster Community Network) represent the voluntary and community sector on several local strategic partnerships, and are able to raise issues of concern on behalf of voluntary and community organisations.
+Gareth Owen (Chief Executive of One Westminser), Jackie Rosenberg (Chair of the Westminster Community Network) and Shirley Springer (Vice-Chair of the Westminster Community Network) represent the voluntary and community sector on several local strategic partnerships, and are able to raise issues of concern on behalf of voluntary and community organisations.

 Bernard Collier is a member of the Chief Executive’s Steering Group; Westminster City Partnership Commissioning Group; and NHS Central London Clinical Commissioning Group.